If you’re a fan of Terraria, you may have considered setting up a server to play with friends. But what’s the point of a Terraria server?

 A public server will frequently have a /register and /login system, requiring the player to create a character with a unique name and password.

 Public servers are typically managed by a team of Administrators or Moderators who enforce or regulate rules.
-Mods and hacks, as well as impersonation, are frequently prohibited by these rules.
+Terraria server mods and hacks, as well as impersonation, are frequently prohibited by these rules.

 Some servers may also allow a player to play online with their single-player character while keeping their single-player inventory.
 In Multiplayer, however, a list of servers you’ve recently played will be saved under “Join via IP.”